lucasdekam/lo1/theory-lab/metals.md

 Ask the supervisor for the oxygen POTCAR, submit the calculation, and find out:

 * the final bond length in Å, using the `CONTCAR` file.
 Look for (a reliable source of) the bond length of oxygen on the internet.
-Does it agree with the calculation?
+Does it agree with the calculation? <!-- hint: https://cccbdb.nist.gov/expvibs2x.asp -->
-* the final electronic energy `E0`, using the `OSZICAR` file
+* the final electronic energy `E0`, using the `OSZICAR` file <!-- E0 = -9.57215267 eV -->

 ## Task 3: empty slab